-- 1. Username can not contain characters ' $\$ and $\$ . - 2.
-OpenVPN tunnel does not support mOTP. - Spenver tunnel does not support mOTP.
-When your are trying to use OpenVPN tunnel and the router is behind NAT, you may have to enable the VPN-Matcher feature to bypass the NAT.
-VPN-Matcher can only be used behind Cone NAT.
+1. Username can not contain characters ' " and \\ .

+2. When your are trying to use OpenVPN tunnel and the router is behind NAT, you may have to enable the VPN-Matcher feature to bypass the NAT.

+3. VPN-Matcher can only be used behind Cone NAT.